hexorx/hexorx.github.com/_posts/2010-2-19-relationship-math-for-the-geeks-and-cynics.markdown

+---
+layout: post
-## Relationship Math - For the Cynics and Geeks
+title: Relationship Math - For the Cynics and Geeks
+category: ramble
+---

 ### Complete Me!
 The relationship formula.